-2. Emancipation Proclamation Freed The Slaves
+2. The Emancipation Proclamation Freed All Slaves

-President Lincoln stood against the expansion of slavery, but later told newspaper editor Horace Greeley "If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it.."
+President Lincoln stood against the expansion of slavery, but later told newspaper editor Horace Greeley, "If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it."
 Tip-toeing around the issue of slavery, Lincoln issued his Emancipation Proclamation, which only granted freedom to slaves in states which seceded.
 It took two years for slavery to formally be abolished.

-1. JFK Was Groomed To Be President
+1. JFK Was Groomed to Be President

 John F. Kennedy was born into a distinguished political family as the son of politician Joe Kennedy.
-JFK lived like royalty at the Kennedy compound known as "Camelot."
+JFK lived like royalty at the Kennedy compound known as Camelot.
 Kennedy's brother, Joe Jr., was originally the one groomed to become president.
 Joe had the same good looks and brains that ran in the bloodline.
 Joe graduated from Harvard in 1938 and also attended the London School of Economics.

 America's entrance into World War II changed Joe's political ambitions as he turned his focus on becoming a naval aviator.
 He ended up flying 25 combat missions as a bomber pilot.
-Before returning state side, Joe was sent on a mission that called for him to purposely crash a B-24 loaded with munitions inside Nazi territory.
+Before returning stateside, Joe was sent on a mission that called for him to purposely crash a B-24 loaded with munitions inside Nazi territory.
 The operation, Operation Aphrodite, had Joe set the course, but the munitions detonated early, killing him instantly.
 His remains were never found.
 The Navy awarded him posthumously the Navy Cross.
-Joe was given a headstone at Arlington National Cemetary next to his brothers.
+Joe was given a headstone at Arlington National Cemetery next to his brothers.